zafarali/learning-angular/README.md

 //or
 scope.$broadcast('myEventName', 'Bye', 'World');
 ```
 What is the difference between `$emit` and `$broadcast`?
-As mentioned previously `$emit` propogates the event upwards and all controllers listening for `myEventName` in the parent scopes will be alerted. `$broadcast` does the opposite and propagates the event downwards.
+As mentioned previously `$emit` propagates the event upwards and all controllers listening for `myEventName` in the parent scopes will be alerted. `$broadcast` does the opposite and propagates the event downwards.
 Note that both these events will also execute in their own scopes.

 A new example here [08-2-onEmitBroadcast.html](https://github.com/zafarali/learning-angular/blob/master/08-2-onEmitBroadcast.html) demonstrates this.
 Remember that declaring a new controller automatically creates a new scope.
 The page is also demonstrates inherited scopes and overriding properties.
 I've realized that this is one of AngularJS' most powerful feature.